BAMresearch/bam-load-based-testing/README.md

 ## Installation

-LoadBasedTesting can be installed as package.
+LoadBasedTesting can be installed as a package.
-In order to use this package, you can either install it via pip install (see below) or simply download the python files and use them in your own script.
+In order to use this package, you can either install it via pip install (see below) or simply download the Python files and use them in your own script.
 Installation steps are:
 1. Download or clone the repository via git:
 `git clone https://github.com/BAMresearch/bam-load-based-testing/`
-2. Install package via pip.
+2. Install the package via pip.
 Use conda prompt console or the terminal within pycharm:
 `pip install -e <local path to git repo>`

 ## Two-mass model